SwissDataScienceCenter/renku-graph/README.md

 #### Hotfixes

-In a case of hoftixes, changes to a relevant commit/tag needs to be done and pushed to a special branch with name following the `hotfix-<major>.<minor>` pattern.
+In a case of hotfixes, changes to a relevant commit/tag needs to be done and pushed to a special branch with name following the `hotfix-<major>.<minor>` pattern.
 Once the fix is pushed, Travis will automatically release a new hotfix version according to the versions set in `version.sbt` and `helm-chart/renku-graph/Chart.yaml`.
 Both mentioned files needs to be updated manually so
 - version in the `version.sbt` has to follow `0.10.1-SNAPSHOT`
 - version in the `helm-chart/renku-graph/Chart.yaml` has to follow `0.10.1-706fb4d`